Statistical Algorithms and a Lower Bound for Detecting Planted Clique

-One version is the feasibility problem: find a nonzero $w$ s.t. $a\cdot w \ge 0$ for all $a$ in some set $A$.
+One version is the feasibility problem: find a nonzero $w$ s.t. $x\cdot w \ge 0$ for all $x$ in some set $A$.
 We can formulate this as

-and the distribution over $a$ could be uniform over the set $A$ if it is finite.
-This can be solved by a statistical algorithm \cite{BlumFKV98, DunaganV08}.
-This is also the case for semidefinite programs and for conic optimization \cite{BelloniFV09}.
-The key motivation for our definition of statistical algorithms is the empirical observation that almost all algorithms that work on explicit instances are already statistical in our sense or have natural statistical counterparts.
-Thus, proving lower bounds for statistical algorithms strongly indicates the need for new approaches even for explicit instances.
+and the distribution $D$ could be uniform over the set $A$ if it is finite.
+This problem can be solved by a SQ algorithm \citeP{BlumFKV98, DunaganV08}.
+This is also the case for semidefinite programs and for conic optimization \citeP{BelloniFV09}. } The key motivation for our framework is the empirical observation that almost all algorithms that work on random samples are either already statistical in our sense or have natural statistical counterparts.
+Thus, lower bounds for statistical algorithms can be directly translated into lower bounds against a large number of existing approaches.
 We present the formal oracle-based definitions of statistical algorithms in Section \ref{sec:defs}.